AwesomeController/serious-business/kickstarter/body_copy.md

 Interested in supporting Awesome Controller development, but don't want to break the bank?
-Pledge $5 and we'll keep you in the loop with product updates, and we'll add your name (plus a message of your choosing) to the `KICKSTARTER_BACKERS.md` file in our github repository.
+Pledge at least $5 and we'll keep you in the loop with product updates, and we'll add your name (plus a message of your choosing) to the `KICKSTARTER_BACKERS.md` file in our github repository.
-Invest in your geek cred, oppan markdown style.
+Invest in your geek cred, markdown style.

 Estimated arrival: October 2012